On this page

 Applications must hold write operations while the cluster elects a new primary.
 The cluster can continue to process secondary read operations during this period.
 Elections on Atlas clusters typically complete within a few seconds.
 Factors such as network latency may extend the time required for replica set elections to complete, which in turn affects the amount of time your cluster may operate without a primary.
 These factors are dependent on your particular cluster architecture.

-seamlessly handle a replica set election, you no longer have to worry
+replica set election, you no longer have to worry about the underlying

-Atlas maintenance operations include OS patches and maintenance patches for the MongoDB database itself, such as v4.4.3 to v4.4.4.
+Atlas maintenance operations include OS patches and maintenance patches for the MongoDB database itself.
 Infrastructure operations include repair operations required to replace faulty infrastructure, and scheduled infrastructure replacements, such as changing the cluster tier.

 Contact MongoDB Support for help with architecting your application to use MongoDB Atlas with optimal availability.